hphelion/documentation/devplatform/devplatform.install.md

 6. Log back into the Horizon console as a non-admin user.
 7. Under the current project, click the Application Lifecycle Service tab to begin using the Application Lifecycle Service.
 ##Installing the Database Service {#database}
-This section provides the steps to install the Application Lifecycle Service from the Development Platform.
+This section provides the steps to install the Database Service from the Development Platform.
 ###Prerequisites
 There are two prerequisites to install the Database Service: